indiejames/GeminiSDK/README.md

 Gemini is an open source framework for building 2D games on iOS using the [Lua](http://www.lua.org) scripting language.

 1. **Gemini uses a layer based** rendering system.
-Each layer can have any blending mode (including no blending) supported by OpenGL, additive blending, alpha blending, you name it.
+Each layer can have any blending mode (including no blending) supported by OpenGL:  additive blending, alpha blending, you name it.
 2. **Gemini provides high level graphics objects** including sprites, sprite sheets, and geometric primitives like poly-lines and rectangles.
 All rendering is done in high performance OpenGL ES 2.0 code using sprite batching and other optimizations for maximum efficiency.
 3. **Gemini provides scene management**.
 Script each level of your game as  a separate Lua module and control the order in which they get loaded directly in your Lua code via the _Director_ API.
 Use built in scene transitions or code your own.
 4. **Gemini provides physics**.
 Bindings to the [Box2D](http://box2d.org) physics library allow you to add physics properties to any graphics object, including support for collision detection.